pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 1/lec4-rhythm-and-pitch-in-english.md

 ---
-title: figures of speech
+title: Rhythm and Pitch in English
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 1
+weight: 4
 ---

 Based on the sources and our previous conversation about language features like discourse markers and figures of speech, we can discuss the concepts of rhythm and pitch in English.